codurance/site/src/_posts/2020-07-18-packaging-with-packer.md

 ### Builders

-In the Builders part is declared the kind of machine that we want to create and the base image that you are going to use.
+In the Builders, the part has declared the kind of machine that we want to create and the base image that you are going to use.
 In our case we are going to create an AMI for an instance in AWS, so we picked the `amazon-ebs` type which is the most common one.

 `amazon-ebs` means that we are going to have a virtual machine backed by Elastic Block Storage, That's Amazon's hard drive service.
-Then some basic information so we can connect to aws, and the base image that we are going to use.
+Then some basic information so we can connect to aws and the base image that we are going to use.

-In this case we are using the `source_ami_filter` which searches all the public images in AWS.
-Filtering by the name, which accepts wildcards, the virtualisation type is set to `hvm` that is full hardware virtualisation, and a image that will use `EBS` as the main partition.
+In this case, we are using the `source_ami_filter` which searches all the public images in AWS.
+Filtering by the name, which accepts wildcards, the virtualisation type is set to `hvm` that is full hardware virtualisation, and an image that will use `EBS` as the main partition.
 To avoid bringing images from people we don't know, the `owners` filter is set to a specific owner.
-Then `most_recent` so we can get a image with the latest patches.
+Then `most_recent` so we can get an image with the latest patches.

-In case you have an specific AMI you can use the `source_ami` option.
+In case you have a specific AMI you can use the `source_ami` option.

 We have the `instance_type` which defines how powerful is the hardware and the user that we are going to use for ssh into the box.